 <EXPECTEDBEHAVIOURLABEL_THENPART_PLACEHOLDER> mapped to 'self.expectedBehaviour.thenClause'

 Each template table is expected to have a unique identifier in the heading row.
 The implementation expects the user to select an identifier of a template in order to export the structured test objectives according to the corresponding template.
 An example of a template based on the syntax specification in ETSI ES 203 119-4 [i.16] is shown on Table 5.3.3-1.
 Additionally, shading can be used within templates to hide optional parts when their content is empty.
-Multiple related optional compartments can be marked to be hidden, e.g. the heading 'Final Conditions' and the corresponding compartment, by using the shame shading.
+Multiple related optional compartments can be marked to be hidden, e.g. the heading 'Final Conditions' and the corresponding compartment, by using the same shading.

 Additional placeholders may be defined by users, however, the implementation also needs to add support for them.
 The mappings are currently implemented at a lower level - in code.
 Additional filtering may be performed to streamline the output.
 This may include hiding some keywords and punctuation.
 The example shown in Table 5.3.3-1 is exported from the model used in annex B of ETSI ES 203 119-4 [i.16].
 A filter has been applied to hide the 'entity' keywords in the output.
 Finally, 'EventTemplateOccurrence's may be optionally replaced by the corresponding 'EventOccurrenceSpecification' from the referenced 'EventTemplateSpecification' while applying replacements for overridden 'Argument's and 'EntityReference's.
 The details of the export of structured test objectives to Word tables can be found in the 'org.etsi.mts.tdl.to.docx*' projects in annex A. The example template as well as additional templates are included in the 'templates.docx' document.